-The cost function (CF) is scaled by the tree's number of nodes plus adjusting\offset.
+The cost function (CF) is scaled by the tree's number of nodes plus adjusting offset.
 Now, adding nodes to the tree is only beneficial if it gives a reasonable cost reduction otherwise a smaller tree may get a lower scaled cost function and be selected, while bigger trees are discarded.
-The effect of the number of nodes is adjusted by adjusting\offset.
-A larger adjusting\offset promotes having more branches, especially near the tree's root.
+The effect of the number of nodes is adjusted by adjusting offset.
+A larger adjusting offset promotes having more branches, especially near the tree's root.

 The number of the sub-tree topologies is controlled with the sub-tree length and the maximum allowed number of branches per node.
-Increase in the sub-tree length will improve the global optimality and increase in the allowed number of branches per node improves the chip clustering resolution, but both will increase the offline scheduling effort which is denoted by CPU time in this paper.
+Increase in the sub-tree length will improve the global optimality and increase in the allowed number of branches per node improves the chip clustering resolution, but both will increase the CPU time.